avocado-framework/avocado/docs/source/RunningTestsRemotely.rst

  1) Avocado packages installed.
 You can see more info on how to do that in the :ref:`get-started` section.
  2) The remote machine IP address or fully qualified hostname and the SSH port number.
- 3) All pre-requesites for your test to run installed inside the remote machine (gcc, make and others if you want to compile a 3rd party test suite written in C, for example).
+ 3) All pre-requisites for your test to run installed inside the remote machine (gcc, make and others if you want to compile a 3rd party test suite written in C, for example).